Lufthansa postpones loyalty programme changes until 2022 amid pandemic

 Here’s an example.
 Let’s say that you regularly fly in the most discounted economy fare classes on Lufthansa-operated flights within Europe.
 Under the current programme, you earn 125 status miles for each of these flights — whether they’re domestic or short-haul international — so a round-trip itinerary would earn 250 status miles.
 You’d need to fly 140 of these round-trip flights to reach Frequent Traveller status and a whopping 400 to reach Senator status.
 In the new programme, you’d earn 10 qualifying points per round-trip flight, putting Frequent Traveller and Senator status within reach after just 16 and 48 round-trips (respectively).

 This also appears to extend to longer-haul travel.
 Let’s say that you frequently fly from Frankfurt to Washington-Dulles in paid Lufthansa business class.
 You’d currently earn 4,081 status miles for each one-way flight in the most inexpensive business-class fare, meaning that you’d earn Frequent Traveller status after nine one-way flights or Senator status after 25 one-way flights.
-Under the new programme, you’d need just five or ten one-way flights to reach these respective tiers of elite status.
+Under the new programme, each one of these one-way flights would earn you 50 points and 50 qualifying points, so you’d need just five or ten one-way flights to reach these respective tiers of elite status.

 Featured photo by Boris Roessler/picture alliance via Getty Images.